welcome to the

 Another common issue is lighting.
 What you see in print, on desktop, and on mobile, are inherently different due to the difference in light.
 For example, a desktop computer monitors light photos from behind and may appear brighter than a print copy of the same photo.
 By comparison, the light hitting your glossy print might be an orange-ish overhead bulb.

-So, if you find yourself in a situation where your image doesn’t look great online, talk with your photographer first.
+All in all, if you find yourself in a situation where your image doesn’t look great online, talk with your photographer first.
 Changing a simple export setting can produce better results.
-You may also be able to use software like Adobe Photoshop to adjust color space and size down to avoid compression, too.
+You may also be able to use software like Adobe Photoshop to adjust the color space and size down to avoid compression, too.

 Looking for a Professional Photographer?

-If you want to hire an adventure photographer for an outdoor portrait session, you’ve come to the right place!
-Take a look at my portfolio, follow me on Instagram, and book a photo session here!
+If you’re ready to hire an in-home family photographer for beautiful candid photos, you’ve come to the right place!
+Book a photo session here!